mohamedhesham1619/video-clipper/README.md

 ### How `yt-dlp` Frequent Updates Are Handled?

 `yt-dlp` updates often to adapt to changes on video platforms, and an outdated version can cause downloads to fail.

-To handle this:
+Since Cloud Run containers are immutable (cannot be modified after creation), the only way to update `yt-dlp` is by rebuilding the container.

+Here’s how the system handles this:

 - The **Dockerfile always downloads the latest** `yt-dlp` when building the container.